LaurenceNairne/aspnet_pluralsight_corefundamentals/README.md

 In this project, `UseStaticFiles()` invokes `UseMvc()` if a static file is not requested.
 ASP.NET MVC has conventions to map specific parts of a URL in a HTTP request to methods in a controller class, which MVC instantiates.

+So we want an incoming request to be directed to a specific controller.
+We could have implemented `app.UseMvcWithDefaultRouting()`which means a `HomeController` class will receive a request to the root of the app by default.
+If this class contains an `Index()` method, this will be the default action used to determine the response returned to the view.
+However, using `app.UseMvc()` is more flexible, but requires more setup.
+To specify controller manually, we need to use routing.

 ### Routing

-This concerns how we get a HTTP request to the correct controller.
-There are two types used in ASP.NET (that I'm aware of so far):
+This concerns how we get a HTTP request to the correct controller and how to invoke a public method within it.
+There are two types of routing used in ASP.NET - that I'm aware of so far (and they can be used in tandem):

-- Convention-based routing
-- Attribute-based routing

 #### Convention-based routing

+This option defines templates for how MVC should get a controller and action name from a URL in `Startup.Configure()`.

 #### Attribute-based routing

-So we want an incoming request to be directed to a specific controller.
-By default, a `HomeController` class will receive a request to the root of the app by default.
-If this class contains an `Index()` method, this will be the default action used to determine the response returned to the view, unless another is specified.
+This option applies C# attributes to the controllers (classes) and actions (public methods) themselves which lets MVC know when to call a specific action.